pykeen/pykeen/docs/source/tutorial/performance.rst

 training it might be desired to train using a certain batch size.
 When this batch size is too big for the hardware at hand, PyKEEN allows to set a sub-batch size in the range of :math:`[1, {batch size}[`.
 When the sub-batch size is set, PyKEEN automatically accumulates the gradients after each sub-batch and clears the computational graph during training.
-By doing this the obtained results are identical to training without sub-batching.
-Note: Not that in order to guarantee this, not all models support sub-batching, since certain components, e.g. batch normalization, require the entire batch to be calculated in one pass to avoid altering statistics.
+This allows to train KGEM on GPU that otherwise would be too big for the hardware at hand, while the obtained results are identical to training without sub-batching.
+Note: In order to guarantee this, not all models support sub-batching, since certain components, e.g. batch normalization, require the entire batch to be calculated in one pass to avoid altering statistics.

 GPU-Filtering with index-based masking